 These methods rely on the website owner to do the work.
-Therefore, the only way to remove negative search results at the source is to have the owner of the website do it.
-There is a fourth option, hack the site to remove negative content.
-But this method is frowned upon (sorry, Reputation X doesn't hack).
+Therefore, the only way to remove negative search results at the source is to convince the owner of the page to remove it.
+There is a fourth option!
+Hack the site to remove negative content, but we cannot condone this option (sorry, Reputation X doesn't hack).

 As complete removal is comparatively rare, it is necessary to understand how negative online content can be suppressed.
 Although the word 'suppression' may be an inaccurate term because, for the most part, what is really happening is promotion.